 Welcome Back Letter

 Welcome to third grade!
 My name is Mrs. Harb and I will be your child’s third grade teacher.
 I hope you had a fabulous and restful summer with your family, I know I did.
 We are going to learn many things and have a lot of fun.
 It is my mission to instill a love for learning in my students.
 Third grade is an exciting time as your child embarks upon new adventures in learning.
 This is a year of important transitions, as well as new skills are accelerated.
 It is essential to maintain your child’s self-esteem and build a secure foundation for future growth and success.
 This virus has taken a toll on us all.
 We need to continue to be patient through this difficult time.
 My goal is to build a relationship with your child first and foremost.
 It is crucial to build trust and comfort the first few weeks of school.

 I teach with a passion so that my students will develop a desire to become life-long learners.
-I have been teaching in Dearborn for 16 years.
+I have been teaching in Dearborn for 17 years.
 I am very excited to teach your child and look forward to meeting each and every one of you.
 In order to make your child’s school year a successful one I will need your support and cooperation.
-Please feel free to email me with concerns or questions through remind, firstname.lastname@example.org , class dojo ,or schedule an appointment before or after school to express any concerns.It is very important to have open communication together.
+Please feel free to email me with concerns or questions through remind, firstname.lastname@example.org , Zoom , iblog or Schoology .It is very important to have open communication together.
 I am very excited to be a part of your child’s educational success and look forward to a great year together!
 Let’s take this adventure day by day.